alissatroiano/MS-1/README.md

 2. Social Media Links:
     1. Visted website to ensure social media icons are present on the right side of navbar.
-    2. Visted website to ensure social media icons change color on hover.
+    2. Hovered mouse over social media icons to ensure icons change color on hover.
     3. Visted website on multiple devices and utilized Responsive Device Mode to verify social media icons bring users to respective social media site when clicked.
     4. Visted website on multiple devices and utilized Responsive Device Mode to verify social media links open in a new tab using `target=_blank.`